Lay Leadership

 Michael and his husband Coleman joined St. John’s shortly after buying their first home in Weymouth in 2022.
 They felt warmly welcomed by St. John’s and the people here have helped the couple (and their dog, Serena!) establish a community on the South Shore.
 Michael was received as an Episcopalian at Trinity Church in 2022 after his Christian faith was reignited as an adult.
 At St. John’s, Michael serves as Co-Lead of the Church's Creation Care Ministry.
 This follows his leadership of Trinity’s Creation Care Ministry and service in the Diocese’s environmental efforts.
 Michael is the Senior Officer of Economic Affairs at the Canadian Consulate in Boston, which represents Canada in New England.
 He is an American-Canadian dual citizen and has spent the first decade of his career advancing US-Canada relations.
 Michael is a proud child of immigrants and a first-generation college graduate.
 He looks forward to serving the people of St. John’s as a member of the Vestry.

-Elsie is a junior at Hingham High School and has been coming to St. John’s since second grade.
-She has participated in Sunday School, Choristers, Youth Group, the planning of the Pollinator Garden, and the Youth Ministry Leadership Team.
-Through her school, she participates on the High School Crew Team three seasons of the year which takes up most of her time.
-In her spare time, she loves to read, cook, watch movies, and spend time with friends and family.
-She also enjoys skiing in the winter and working as a lifeguard at Black Rock in the summer.
-She is excited to further serve her community by bringing good intentions to the St. John’s Vestry.
+Martin is a sophomore at Hingham High School and has been a member of St. John’s since 2019.
+He has participated in the Youth Ministry Leadership Team, the Creation Care Ministry, Pollinator Garden, Youth Group, Sunday School, Choristers, and he has been an acolyte.
+He is a three-season athlete on the Hingham High Crew Team.
+In his spare time, he loves to go boating, cook, watch movies, and spend time with friends and family.
+He also loves to ski in the winter and to sail in the summer.
+He is excited to further serve his community by bringing his ideas and perspective to the St. John’s Vestry.